-Radiation therapy uses high-energy X-ray and electron beams or radioactive implants to destroy cancer cells at the site.
-Saint Luke's offers leading-edge treatments designed and delivered by board-certified radiation oncologists, physicists, dosimetrists, therapists, and nurses.
+Saint Luke's offers leading-edge radiation therapy treatments designed and administered by board-certified radiation oncologists.
+Radiation therapy uses high-energy X-ray and electron beams or radioactive implants to destroy cancer cells.
+Our multidisciplinary radiation therapy care team also includes physicists, dosimetrists, therapists, and nurses.

-With four metro locations, patients have access to treatment close to their home or work.
-In many cases, patients can complete radiation treatments in a few days, unlike traditional treatments that can take several weeks.
+With three metro locations, patients have access to treatment close to their home or work.

 - Image-guided radiation therapy (IGRT)

 - Stereotactic radiosurgery (SRS) and stereotactic radiation therapy (SRT)

 - Surface-guided radiation therapy (SGRT)

 Radiation therapy treatment begins with an in-depth discussion between the patient and radiation oncologist.
 We understand discussing cancer treatment can be overwhelming.
 We encourage patients to bring a family member or a close friend for support.
 If it’s decided that radiation therapy is the best option, a treatment planning visit, called a simulation, will be scheduled.

 During a simulation visit, we will perform a CT scan of the proposed treatment area and create a treatment plan targeting the cancer while protecting other nearby healthy tissue.
 The treatment plan goes through numerous rounds of tests and checks by the team to ensure it’s optimized to meet the patient’s needs.
 Once the treatment plan is finalized, the team will schedule treatment.